Wheelchair and ECV Rentals

 Renting From Disney:

 Rentals are good for the entire day, across all of Walt Disney World.
-You do not have to pay twice to park hop, as rentals are transferable between all locations.
+You do not have to pay twice for an ECV rental if you park hop, as rentals are transferable between all locations.

 Rentals are available on a first come first served basis.
 Reservations are not accepted, and quantities are limited.
 Guests must be 18 years of age to rent wheelchairs.
 A photo ID is required.
-Wheelchairs are not designed to hold more than one person.
+Wheelchairs are not designed to hold more than one person and have a maximum weight limit of 450 pounds.

 Courtesy wheelchairs are available to travel from parking areas to wheelchair rental locations.